cabird/AI_where_it_matters/manually_coded_reports/report-data_infrastructure_operations_customer_support.md

 - **Triage & deflection automation**
   - Capability: Automated parsing of request text and attached logs to screen, bucket, and prioritize tickets; suggested auto-responses for well-known FAQs.
-  - Rationale: Participants explicitly want AI that can "make screening, bucketing, and triage decisions" to reduce toil (Participant 89, Participant 114).
+  - Rationale: Participants explicitly want AI that can "make screening, bucketing, and triage decisions" to reduce toil (Participants 89, 114).
   - Example: Provide a suggested resolution and confidence score for routine permission issues so agents can accept or edit before sending.

 - **Rep co-pilot for drafting & knowledge retrieval**
   - Capability: Draft response suggestions, surface relevant KB articles and configuration steps, and offer code or command snippets for technical replies.
-  - Rationale: Participants asked for "Be an assistant for customer service reps" and coding-style assistance (Participant 195, Participant 401).
+  - Rationale: Participants asked for "Be an assistant for customer service reps" and coding-style assistance (Participants 195, 401).
   - Example: When a ticket mentions a specific error, surface matching KB articles and a draft reply that the agent can edit.

 - **Metric and anomaly detection integration**